layerml/onboarding-project/tutorial3/README.md

-# Tutorial III: How to build your first model using Layer Entities
+# Tutorial III: How to build your first model using Layer Featuresets

 ## What you will learn in this tutorial?